axisgroup/evaluation-toolkit/3.Planning-the-Test/README.md

 **The Context of Product Use**

 However there is a third dimension that has to do with direct and indirect use of the product of the service and the setting therein.
-In UXPin's[The Guide to Usability Testing](http://gibbon.co/c/1ada73ea-1f19-450d-bc35-64c6c436bcae/the-guide-to-usability-testing-free-ebook-by-ux) they have summarized Rohrer's note as—
+In UXPin's [The Guide to Usability Testing](http://gibbon.co/c/1ada73ea-1f19-450d-bc35-64c6c436bcae/the-guide-to-usability-testing-free-ebook-by-ux) they have summarized Rohrer's note as—

 ```
 1. Scripted use of the product — These tests focus on specific usage aspects.